HOGENT-MLOps/mlops-slides/docs/00-study-guide.md

 -   You can put an ML model into **production** and **monitor** it using CI/CD principles.
 -   You can describe the challenges and possible solutions for running an ML model on devices with limited computing power.
 -   You run an ML model on a device with **limited computing power**, e.g. using Tensorflow Lite.
+-   You can use virtualization and containerization techniques to **deploy** an ML model.

 ## Required prior knowledge